 - Use SaaS workflow software to focus action around longer-term projects, not just a quick transaction.

 - Promote the service provider as a differentiated individual, helping to build long-term relationships.

 In the current list, there are only a few market networks today: Houzz, Nextdoor, and I would argue AirBnB is headed that way.
-But there are more market network unicorns on the horizon: dotloop, Honeybook, angellist to name a few, and they have strong business models because they focus on more complex transactions, multiple revenue streams, and build long term relationships.
+But there are more market network unicorns on the horizon: dotloop, Honeybook, and angellist – to name a few – and they have strong business models because they focus on more complex transactions, multiple revenue streams, and build long term relationships.

-I think you always are going to have a group of people who is worried about the success of others.
+I think you always are going to have a group of people who are worried about the success of others.
 But when you look at the summary of my points:

 - Macro indicators showcase a healthy internet economy.

 - SaaS and subscription models to provide revenue stability.